MurphyStudebaker/notion-emoji/README.md

 To evaluate the quality of the embeddings, I collected a small test set of the titles and emojis of pages within my own Notion account.
 Ideally, this would be a large dataset of real Notion user data (but I make do with what I have).

 I then tried alternate versions of the embeddings and evaluated them by choosing the most similar embedding to the title text.
 For each selected emoji, I would calculate its similarity to the "true" emoji (the one I chose for the page), with identical emojis receiving a similarity of 1.0.
 I then computed the average similarity score across all truth examples.
+The goal of this metric was to evaluate how well these embeddings would have done selecting exactly what I would have picked, with room for scenarios where there are many appropriate options (such as `"Personal Finance"` selecting `💵` or `🏦`)

 | Embedding Version                                         | Average Similarity |
 | --------------------------------------------------------- | ------------------ |
 | Description and Tags                                      | 0.6736             |
 | Name, Categories, Description, Tags, LLM-Generated Titles | 0.6837             |
 | Name, Categories, LLM-Generated Titles                    | 0.7361             |

+As you can see, the description and tags from the first data-set actually hindered the performance of the embeddings, and removing them improved selection of appropriate emojis.

+## Data

+The data files are too large to upload directly to GitHub.
+Thus, an abbreviated sample is given in `/data/`.

 ## Resources